iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 3. **Syntax** : This is a rule that governs the structure of a language.

 4. **Coding** : process of writing computer programs using special syntax of a programming language.

+5. **programming** :  process of creating softwares and application in order to rum computer hardwares.